 Cheap fly lines simply will not go the distance.

-Firstly the pumice and boulder beds of most of our rivers will soon tear them apart.
+Firstly the pumice and sandstone boulder beds of many of our rivers will soon tear them apart.
 Secondly they can be difficult to cast longer distances.

 Only wool yarn indicators may be used in the area.